harness/developer-hub/release-notes/security-testing-orchestration.md

 <!-- ![](/docs/security-testing-orchestration/sto-techref-category/static/sto-7164-aquasec-external-policies.png) -->

-The Aqua Security step also publishes a new output variable, `EXTERNAL_POLICY_FAILURES`, that captures the number of assurance policy violations detected by the scan .
+The Aqua Security step also publishes a new output variable, `EXTERNAL_POLICY_FAILURES`, that captures the number of assurance policy violations detected by the scan.
 You can use this variable to enforce governance policies if the pipeline detects any assurance policy violations.
 (STO-6499)

 For more information, go to:

 - [Workflow description for creating STO governance policies](/docs/security-testing-orchestration/use-sto/stop-builds-based-on-scan-results/stop-pipelines-using-opa)
 - [Exclude vulnerabilities using STO output variables](/docs/security-testing-orchestration/use-sto/stop-builds-based-on-scan-results/stop-pipelines-using-opa#exclude-vulnerabilities-using-sto-output-variables)

+#### New enhancement

+- AIDA remediations are now available for STO stage failures.
+(STO-6966, STO-7254, ZD-56426)

 ### Version 1.87.2